jhudsl/AnVIL_Book_WDL/docs/03-write-wdl.md

 # Write WDL

-Now that you've successfully run a Workflow on AnVIL, this tutorial demonstrates how you can create and edit a WDL using the [Broad Methods Repository](https://portal.firecloud.org/?return=anvil#methods).
+Now that you've successfully run a Workflow on AnVIL-powered-by-Terra, this tutorial demonstrates how you can create and edit a WDL using the [Broad Methods Repository](https://portal.firecloud.org/?return=anvil#methods).
-While this "legacy" Methods repository does not have many of the features present in the open-source [Dockstore](https://anvilproject.org/overview#platform-interoperability) platform, it does offer a convenient web-based editor for demonstration purposes.
+While this "legacy" Methods repository does not have many of the features present in the open-source [Dockstore](https://dockstore.org/) platform, it does offer a convenient web-based editor.
 This material is adapted from the [WDL 101 Workshop](https://support.terra.bio/hc/en-us/articles/8693717360411); you can read about other ways the Broad Methods Repository can be used in [this Terra Support article](https://support.terra.bio/hc/en-us/articles/360031366091).

 **Learning Objectives**

 1. Access Broad Methods Repository
-1. Write WDL101 Training Example
+1. Write a basic "hello-world" WDL
-1. Export to Terra and run
+1. Export WDL to AnVIL-powered-by-Terra and run it

 ## Access Broad Methods Repository

 Let's start by navigating to the [WDL-puzzles workspace](https://app.terra.bio/#workspaces/help-gatk/WDL-puzzles) on AnVIL-powered-by-Terra.
 If you completed the review exercise in Chapter 1, you already cloned this workspace.
 If not, clone it to create your own copy.
-Please double check your workspace name to ensure that this is the copy that you made rather than the original as you will not be able to use the original workspace to create a new WDL or run a workflow.
+Please **double check your workspace name** to ensure that this is the copy that you made rather than the original as you will not be able to use the original workspace to create a new WDL or run a workflow.

 ![](03-write-wdl_files/figure-docx//1o2XnuMbqWVLf4XrsXolIQ7ulfnMlpJlrUxN0Y8aLIVQ_g1397c25e58c_0_185.png)<!-- -->